My first sailing experience was with my Aunt Karen, Uncle Peter, my Dad and two crazy cousins Lara and Chloe in Australia for a week around 1999.

 Alexey took some amazing photos and also made a video.

 We kept Quest on a mooring in Stanley bay which we thought was an amazing location.
-It turns out to be a terrible place for boats, rocky with harbour waves and ferry wakes.
+It turns out to be a terrible location.
+Rocky with harbour waves and constant passing boat wakes.
 Completely unsuitable for doing anything other than leaving immediately.
 We have since moved Quest to a calm pile mooring in Panmure.

 We actually only owned Quest around a week before Horizon's auction ended and we purchased her for a cheap price.

 The photo below is the first and what we thought the last time we saw Horizon.
 We expected her to be much more expensive.